DannyBoyNYC/5-D3-bar-chart/readme.md

   .nice();
 ```

-Now we need to create our yScale.

 We can't make a y scale without knowing the range of frequencies we need to cover.
-Let's create our data bins first.
+We need to create our data bins first.

 ### Creating Bins

-How can we split our data into bins, and what size should those bins be?
-We could do this manually by looking at the domain and organizing our days into groups, but thats tedious.

-Thankfully, we can use d3-array's `d3.bin()` method to create a bin generator.
-This generator will convert our dataset into an array of bins - we can even choose how many bins we want!
+How do we split our data into bins and what size should those bins be?
+We could do this manually by looking at the domain and organizing our days into groups, but we'll use d3-array's `d3.bin()` method to create a bin generator.
+This generator will convert our dataset into an array of bins - we can also choose how many bins we want.

 Create a new generator: